gulam101/CSS-Responsive-Website/README.md

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)
-- Any IDE (Preferably Atom or Brackets)
+- Any IDE to view code (Preferably Atom or Brackets)

 ### What I Learnt: